 It’s healthy to reflect upon your own life, about a time that meant something to you.
 Having personal narrative prompts can be a great way to provide yourself with self-care if you choose a prompt each day and journal about it.

 Topics for Personal Narrative Writing

 Feel free to add to this list or expand upon it.
-The possibilities are truly endless when it comes to topics to write about in personal narrative writing or narrative writing at all.
-Every event, every experience, every need, dream, desire, fear, and goal, is a story waiting to be written.
+The possibilities are truly endless when it comes to topics to write about in narrative writing.
+Every event, experience, need, dream, desire, fear, and goal, is a story waiting to be written.